-Gas Connections: The Inlet and outlet vent gas lines require guick disconnect stainless steel fittings.
+Gas Connections: The Inlet and outlet vent gas lines require 1/8" or 1/4" stainless steel compression type tube fittings.
 The sample inlet tubing must be metallic, preferably SS.
 The sample vent line may be of SS or hard plastic tubing with low gas permeability.

 Power: The analyzer is powered by an integral lead-acid rechargeable battery.
-The analyzer will continue to run for a minimum of 30-60 days after the battery is fully charged.
-WARRNING: THE ANALYZER BATTERY MUST BE CHARGED IN A SAFE AREA ONLY BY USING FACTORY PROVIDED WALL PLUG-IN CHARGER.
+The analyzer will continue to run for a minimum of 30-60 days after the battery is fully charged without the pump.
+If the pump is used, the battery will continue to power the pump for up to 8 hours.

+WARRNING: THE ANALYZER BATTERY MUST BE CHARGED IN A SAFE AREA ONLY BY USING FACTORY PROVIDED.
+WALL PLUG-IN CHARGER.